cardano-foundation/CIPs/CIP-1694/README.md

 In such a scenario, the hash pre-image could be communicated in other ways, but we should be prepared for the situation.
 Should there be a summary of the justification on chain?

+PV could the committee be responsible for checking URLs and perhaps hashes of the content at that URL, and eg. one member has to sign off on the URL, like an oracle of sorts?
+They could have an automated system set up to do this check.

 #### Alternative: Use of transaction metadata